wkhere/bcl/README.md

 There are boolean operators `and`, `or`, `not` behaving like in Python and Ruby: they are short-cirtuit and retain the type of an operand (`1==1 and 42` will return 42).
 Non-boolean types can be a boolean operand;
-for this, there is a definition what is considered "falsey": `false`, empty string, and `nil`.
-This may at resemble Python, but note that the zero number is not considered falsey -- a behavior that may change in the future.
+for this, there is a definition what is considered "falsey": `false`, `nil`, empty string, and zero, like in Python.

 Boolean constants are `true` and `false`.
 Another constant is `nil`, whose meaning is that